myapps-directory/myapps-client/README.md

 ![Authentication](media/p01.png)

-In order to start with an one hour time limited demo account just fill the Captha string and either hit enter or push the "Demo Login" button.
+In order to start with a one hour time limited demo account just fill the Captha string and either hit enter or push the "Demo Login" button.
 There are only a limited number of available demo account slots.
 If you receive an authentication error, it can be either that the Captha is wrong or that there are no available slots.

 If everythig is ok, you should see:

 ![Authentication Success](media/p02.png)

-You can now close the Authentication window, start Windows Explorer (`Win`+ E) and go to home folder - there you should see a new MyApps.dir folder as in the picture below.
+You can now close the Authentication window, start Windows Explorer (`Win`+ E) and go to home folder - there you should see a new MyApps.dir folder:

 ![MyApps.dir](media/p03.png)

 Double click the MyApps.dir to open the folder.

 So far there is only one application available - __MyApps.Directory Store__.
-It can be used to enable different other applications from the MyApps.Directory Store.
+It can be used to enable different other applications from the MyApps.Directory Store:

 ![MyApps.Directory Store](media/p04.png)

-Launch __MyApps.Directory Store__.
+Launch __MyApps.Directory Store__:

 ![MyApps.Directory Store](media/p05.png)